nilearn/nilearn/doc/introduction.rst

 Moreover, we recommend using ``nilearn`` with `Jupyter <http://jupyter.org>`_ notebooks or `IPython <http://ipython.org>`_ sessions.
-They provide an interactive environment that greatly facilitates debugging and vizualisation.
+They provide an interactive environment that greatly facilitates debugging and visualisation.

 First steps with nilearn
 ------------------------